 \subsection{Content Analysis}

 Figure \ref{fig:wordcloud_en} and \ref{fig:wordcloud_tr} show the word clouds for each class (true, false, and other).
 Although the dataset includes several topics, COVID-related keywords are observed more in false tweets for both languages (e.g. ``aşı'' translated as ``vaccine''), and also political figures (e.g. Biden, Trump, and Putin).
-On the other hand, we observe fact checking keywords in true tweets (e.g. ``yalan'' translated as ``lie'').
+On the contrary, we observe fact-checking keywords in true tweets (e.g. ``yalan'' translated as ``lie'').

-We also provide the highest observed five emoji and hashtags in Table \ref{tab:top_emoji_and_url}.
-When smiling and laughing emoji are discarded, true tweets include mostly cross sign that would represent false information.
-False tweets contain the pointing down emoji that would point a message to readers, and also a thinking emoji that would emphasize an information to readers.
+We also provide the top five most frequently observed emojis and hashtags in Table \ref{tab:top_emoji_and_url}.
+When smiling and laughing emojis are discarded, true tweets include mostly cross signs that would represent false information.
+False tweets contain the pointing down emoji that would point a message to readers, and also a thinking emoji that would emphasize the false information to readers.
 In terms of hashtags, we find that most of the hashtags are related to the 2022 Russia-Ukraine War.
-In English, there are fact checking hashtags in true tweets (e.g. \#FakeNewsAlert), while a similar kind of hashtag is not observed in Turkish.
+In English, there are fact-checking hashtags in true tweets (e.g. \#FakeNewsAlert), while a similar kind of hashtag is not observed in Turkish.